stephen-eades/tos-trade-bot/README.md

 # tos-trade-bot
-Think or Swim python bot that tweets all my trades from the previous day each morning at 6:00am EST.
+Think or Swim python bot that tweets all my trades from the previous day and my current positions each morning at 6:00am EST.

 ## Notes
 * `access_token` expires after 30 minutes